See also: The Craft of Research Workshop

 Since your competence remains tied to the reading and writing you are able to do, academic literacy is still very much a concern.
 You should be honing your ability to compose clear and coherent prose essays, mindful of the fact that your last semester will be devoted largely to researching and writing a thesis.
 Within in your first year in the program, you should begin to feel at home in the scholarly discourse.
 (Your coursework is intended to foster this familiarity.)
 You should be able to write confidently and read with comprehension.
 You should be able to recognize a citation and find the source of a quote or the basis of a claim.
 In a sense, your dissertation (and oral defense) will be testing your ability to participate in a conversation with people who are knowledgeable about a particular subject.
 It will test your mastery of the subject.

 One of the new things that should interest you at this stage is the “citation network” around the theories and facts you are working with.
 This will mean learning to use the functionality of your library’s citation databases, such as Web of Science and Scopus.
 You will increasingly learn to recognize the names of influential scholars in your area of interest, and the journals in which they publish.
 You will also develop a sense of what it means, in your area, for an article to be “highly cited”.
 Importantly, you will have a growing list of key works, both books and journal articles, that can meaningfully anchor your searches of the literature.
 That is, as time goes on, you will recognize that you are mainly interested in work that cites a particular list of “precursors”.
-Work that doesn’t cite these papers are not likely help you in your own because they aren’t following the tradition that you are trying to become a part of.
+Work that doesn’t cite these papers isn’t likely help you in your own because it isn’t following the tradition that you are trying to become a part of.

 Finally, remember that a university education should be helping you satisfy your curiosity and developing your ability to do so.
 So please, whatever you do, remain curious and demand to be satisfied.
 Don’t fall into the trap of just satisfying others.
 Make sure that your studies remain enjoyable and satisfying.